brentyi/jax_dataclasses/README.md

 Subclassing from <code>jdc.<strong>EnforcedAnnotationsMixin</strong></code>
 enables automatic shape and data-type validation.
-Arrays contained within dataclasses are validated on instantiation and a **`.get_batch_axes()`** method is exposed for grabbing any common prefixes to the shapes of contained arrays.
+Arrays contained within dataclasses are validated on instantiation and a **`.get_batch_axes()`** method is exposed for grabbing any common batch axes to the shapes of contained arrays.

 We can start by importing the standard `Annotated` type: